nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ------------------------------------------------------------------------------------------------------------
 ```
 <div markdown="block" class="alert alert-warning">
-:warning: Aliases cannot be used in the `Daily route feature`.
+:warning: Aliases cannot be used in the `Daily route feature` and `favourite feature`.
 </div>

 - When `add alias` command is called, NUSMaze will prompt for the `BLOCK` that you